The Mosel Valley Wine Guide

 Riesling-Wine-Grapes-Glass-Wine-Folly

-Mosel Riesling ranges from bone-dry to sweet but the primary aromas and taste profile are distinct and easy to identify.
-Mosel Riesling is a great wine to try blind tasting.
+Mosel Riesling ranges from bone-dry to sweet, but its primary aromas and taste profile are distinct and easily identifiable.
+Mosel Riesling is an excellent choice for blind tasting.

 • Color: Wines start out with a pale straw color and become deep yellow as they age.